AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 For Experience Manager Guides as a Cloud Service (![AEM cloud ](assets/aem-cloud-icon.svg)).

-You can configure the AI-powered smart **Help** to help the authors ask questions and easily find the required content from the [ Experience Manager Guides documentation](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/overview).
+You can configure the AI-powered smart **Help** to help the Authors ask questions and easily find the required content from the [ Experience Manager Guides documentation](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/overview).

 The **XML Editor Configuration** tab allows you to configure the default questions of the **Help** panel.